distribworks/dkron/website/content/pro/commercial-faq.md

 ## Can I request a change to the license terms?

 Dkron Pro customers purchasing the Appliance license can ask for changes to the terms and conditions.

+If you don't need the Appliance license but wants to ask for changes to the terms and conditions you will need to purchase a Dkron Pro standard license per production server.

 Email your concerns and we can negotiate something.

 ## Can I pay via invoice and purchase order?